-- 1. If an Assistant Principal recommends detention or out-of-school suspension, then the parent/guardian may appeal in writing to the Principal within two business days.
+- 1. If an Assistant Principal recommends detention or out-of-school suspension, then the parent/guardian may appeal in writing to the Principal within two days of the date of the administration disposition.
 The Principal would arrange within two business days an Appeals Hearing for dispensation of a decision.
 The Principal may uphold the previous decision of the Assistant Principal, reduce the recommended consequence, or increase the recommended consequence. - 2.
-A parent/guardian may appeal the Principal's decision in writing to the Assistant Superintendent for review within two business days from meeting with Principal.
-An Appeals Hearing will be set within two business days by the Assistant Superintendent with the parent/guardian, and student for final dispensation of a decision.
-The Assistant Superintendent may uphold the initial decision by the Assistant Principal and/or Principal, reduce the recommended consequence, or increase the recommended consequence.
-The Assistant Superintendent would hear all Appeals facts and share with the Superintendent before a final decision is rendered to the student's parent/guardian.
+A parent/guardian may appeal the Principal's decision in writing to the Assistant Superintendent or Designee for review within two business days from meeting with Principal.
+An Appeals Hearing will be set within two business days by the Assistant Superintendent or Designee with the parent/guardian, and student for final dispensation of a decision.
+The Assistant Superintendent or Designee may uphold the initial decision by the Assistant Principal and/or Principal, reduce the recommended consequence, or increase the recommended consequence.
+The Assistant Superintendent or Designee would hear all Appeals facts and share with the Superintendent before a final decision is rendered to the student's parent/guardian.
 During the appeal process, the student will continue to serve their consequence until a decision is made.
 There would be no further appeal to the School Board.